Dannymane/azure_obsidian/My notes/Azure App Service (AAS).md

 Most plans deploy apps in shared servers, so different apps may have same network.
 That is why connecting and configuring the network are available only in App Service Environment (Iso IsoV2).
 But in other plans the network can be configured through **networking features**.
 The features dedicated to configure calls TO app can’t be used to configure calls FROM app, same for opposite.

+Inbound features:
+- App-assigned address (configure unshared dedicated inbound address, etc.)
+- Access restrictions (Restrict access to your app from a set of well-defined addresses)
+- Service endpoints (Restrict access to your app from resources in a virtual network)
+- Private endpoints (Expose your app on a private IP in your virtual network) Outbound features:
+- Virtual network integration (Access resources in an Azure virtual network in the same region, etc. This is useful when your resource like Azure SQL db is not available via internet - public ip, than you connect within inner virtual network)
+- Gateway-required virtual network integration (Access resources in an Azure virtual network in a different region)
+- Hybrid Connections (Access resources in a private network that's not connected to Azure)

 **Worker** – a VM managed by Azure.
 **DNS** **–** domain name system.
 It converts entered e. g. in browser domain like [https://yourapp.azurewebsites.net](https://yourapp.azurewebsites.net) to real ip address.
 The requests go to real ip address.
 ![[Pasted image 20250427090628.png|400]]
 **Inbound IP** – the IP that users can use to reach the app.
-AAS by default don't have a guaranteed dedicated inbound IP — it's shared.
+AAS by default don't have a guaranteed dedicated Inbound IP — it's **shared**.
 You get a dedicated IP with App Service Environment.
 When client enter the azure app URL, the Azure DNS resolves it to IP address.
+Multiple plans of different users can use same Inbound IP.

+> [!info] ChatGPT
-1. User accesses your app via a domain like:  [https://yourapp.azurewebsites.net](https://yourapp.azurewebsites.net)
+> 1. User accesses your app via a domain like:  [https://yourapp.azurewebsites.net](https://yourapp.azurewebsites.net)
-2. The DNS lookup resolves this to a shared inbound IP, like:  `20.42.72.18`
+> 2. The DNS lookup resolves this to a shared inbound IP, like:  `20.42.72.18`
-3. The request hits Azure’s **App Service Front End**, which is a **load balancer** that:
+> 3. The request hits Azure’s **App Service Front End**, which is a **load balancer** that:
-	- Accepts traffic on that IP
+> - Accepts traffic on that IP
-	- Inspects the **Host header** in the HTTP request:
+> - Inspects the **Host header** in the HTTP request:
-		`Host: yourapp.azurewebsites.net`
+> `Host: yourapp.azurewebsites.net`
-4. Azure knows which app matches `yourapp.azurewebsites.net` and routes the request to your specific app instance behind the scenes.
+> 4. Azure knows which app matches `yourapp.azurewebsites.net` and routes the request to your specific app instance behind the scenes.

-**Outbound IP** – the IP from which app send requests to another resources (API, servers, apps).
+**Outbound IP** – the IP from which app send requests to another resources out of App Service (API, servers, apps).
 If the app makes a request like:

 `HttpClient.Get("https://api.something.com/data");`